 Unlike professional monitoring centers from companies like ADT, Deep Sentinel takes guard duty to another level.
 When using the app, not only did we know when the Guards were on duty but also who was on duty.
 As soon as we checked the history on our cameras, we saw the names of our Sentinel Guards and the date and times they were active.
 These details made our experience much more intimate and reassured us that, yes, real humans were looking out for us.

-Pesky, false motion alerts are the bane of our existence, so we were delighted to find out about Deep Sentinel’s artificial intelligence surveillance and protective zones.
+Pesky, false motion alerts are the bane of our existence, so we were delighted to find out about Deep Sentinel’s artificial intelligence features and protective zones.
 From robbery attempts to a stranger standing outside their car with the doors closed, the cameras would be able to detect these suspicious behaviors and notify the Guards in less than a minute.
 Even when we were at home, the Guards intervened when a stranger lingered by our front door.
 Had that stranger decided to barrel toward our house, the cameras’ wide field of view would have picked up the activity from a distance and alerted the Guards who’d monitor the situation instantly.
 We didn’t have to pause our activities because the situation was under control before it even started.
 No more close calls!

 |30 Seconds||60 Seconds||Not Covered|